jijup/OpenSN/external/glm/readme.md

 - Fixed quat slerp using mix function when cosTheta close to 1
 - Improved fvec4SIMD and fmat4x4SIMD implementations
 - Fixed assert messages
-- Added slerp and lerp quaternion functions and tests
+- Added slerp and fade quaternion functions and tests

 ---
 ### GLM 0.9.4.0 - 2012-11-18